 It would normally disclose the following information about a member of staff acting in their official or work capacity:

 - Expenses claimed

 It would normally refuse to disclose the following information about the private life of a member of staff:

 The member of staff concerned will usually be informed before any information, other than their name and job title, is disclosed.
 If the University thinks the information may be exempt, it would normally consult the member of staff before replying and may release information that it considers to be exempt if the person consents.

 Some of Cardiff Metropolitan University's training sessions include:

-- Access to Information: Awareness Raising - covering the Freedom of Information Act, the Data Protection Act and the Environmental Information Regulations.
+- Access to Information: Awareness Raising - covering the FOIA, the Data Protection Act (DPA) 2018 and the EIR.

-The Secretariat Unit would be happy to organise additional sessions, with individuals or groups, to speak at an Away Day etc. Just get in touch for help.
+The Information and Data Compliance Officer would be happy to organise additional sessions, with individuals or groups, to speak at an Away Day etc. Just get in touch for help.